 On Sunday 24 September at 1pm, artist Sarah Smuts-Kennedy will be presenting an artist talk at Te Uru about her McCahon House residency exhibition, in conversation with University of Auckland Media and Communications Professor, Laurence Simmons, and contemporary art curator Natasha Conland.

 Te Uru Waitakere Contemporary Gallery Incorporated will be holding its AGM on Sunday 24 September 2017.

 Luit Bieringa’s rich documentary traces changes to the post-war education system.
 Gordon Tovey, national supervisor of arts and crafts, and his team of artists and art specialists fostered the lively and colourful classrooms that New Zealand is familiar with today, in stark contrast to the rote-learning environments preceding them.

 On the first Wednesday of every month, gallery staff give a free exhibition tour for older enthusiasts who enjoy a chat about art.
-This month Jodi Meadows discusses the Lonnie Hutchinson and Reuben Paterson's exhibition Relative Reciprocity, which explores the recurring aesthetic, political and spiritual use of light and darkness.

 See events at our Facebook event page here.